exterm/scripture/IDEAS.md

 - render elixir, erlang versions into HTML (only for logged in admins)

 - use apache mod_h2 (now called mod_http2) for http 2.0
-- hot code upgrade on deploy (possible with already integrated edeliver)

 - use another templating language, like DTL or HAML
 - arc for file uploads https://github.com/stavro/arc